bateman/PyRays/docs/index.md

 ## GitHub Actions

 As shown in the table below, there are four GitHub Actions workflow.
-Take note on the event triggering the run and the Secrets needed for a succesfull execution.
+Take note on the event triggering the run and the Secrets needed for a successful execution.

 | **Action name** | **Purpose**                                 | **Runs on**                                            | **Secrets**                             |
 |:---------------:|---------------------------------------------|--------------------------------------------------------|-----------------------------------------|